-Is your reluctance to try something new holding you back from higher investment returns?
+Is your fear of trying something new in investing holding you back from higher investment returns?

 Imagine what your life would be like if you never tried anything new.
 You would still dress the same way you did 10 years ago, eat the same food you did, and maybe even drive the same car as you did back then!